 Let us note that such a phenomenon occurs when a zero Lyapunov exponent of the response system becomes negative, while, as explained above, identical chaotic systems synchronize by following the same chaotic trajectory, when their largest transverse Lyapunov exponent of the synchronized manifold decreases from positive to negative values.

 This processus deserves to be investigated for our predator-prey food chain case.
-More detailed analysis for such phenomena will be provided in the near future.
+A more detailed analysis of such phenomena will be provided in the near future.